wangchucheng/hugo-eureka/exampleSite/content/posts/carousel2/index.md

 lastmod = "2020-05-26"
 draft = false

-carousel = ["carousel1.jpg", "carousel2.jpg", "carousel3.jpg", "carousel4.jpg"]
+featuredImage = ["carousel1.jpg", "carousel2.jpg", "carousel3.jpg", "carousel4.jpg"]
 +++

 This post includes a carousel without descriptions on the end.
 It is displayed like a gallery and you can